 Water Supply and Sanitation: Albania is endowed with water resources of 8,600 m3 per capita, of which only 6% is withdrawn annually.
 This generous allowance helps the country to provide high coverage of water supply and sewerage services.
 But the relatively high coverage is negated by the poor quality of service.
 Despite Albania’s abundant water resources, water supply in urban areas is intermittent, and less than half of the rural population has access to piped water.
 Alongside other donors, the Bank has provided a steady stream of investments to help improve water and sanitation services, while contributing to institution building measures.
 The Bank is taking the lead in helping the government carry out policy reforms, focus on cost recovery, and to foster private sector and community involvement.
 The Municipal Water and Wastewater Project (2003) supported investments in improving water supply and sanitation services in four participating cities (Durres, Fier, Lezha and Saranda), and tried to assist water utilities to introduce a new incentive-based multi-city management contract approach, with the objective of increasing their financial viability.
 In parallel, The Integrated Water & Ecosystems Management Project (2004) built wastewater treatment plants in the coastal cities of Durrës, Lezha and Saranda.
 The ongoing Water Sector Investment Project (WSIP) is supporting priority investments to improve the quality of water utility performance and services, for both local residents and prospective tourists in the Durres region, as well as key institutional reform and activities orienting utility towards operational cost recovery, improvement of sector governance and regulation, etc.

 Energy: The World Bank Group took a leading role in supporting power sector development in Albania through several projects that helped increase energy supply and security, while also reforming and restructuring the sector as to operate in a market-based environment.
 This support played a key role in improving the overall standard, reliability, and efficiency of the electric power supply, and enhancing the efficiency of electricity interchanges with neighboring countries.
-Efficiency improvements in the distribution sector remain a key challenge.
-During the past year, the Government initiated a vigorous outreach and enforcement program to reduce the theft of electricity and improve revenue collections.
-Further efforts are needed to restore the sector’s financial viability, and to ensure that losses, arrears and bad debt are diminished to sustainable levels, not only to reduce pressures on the budget, but also to enable a higher security of supply.
+During the past two years, the Government initiated a vigorous outreach and enforcement program to reduce the theft of electricity and improve revenue collections.
+The situation improved drastically during the last two years.
+The distribution losses in 2015 declined to a level of 32 percent compared to 45 percent in 2013.
+The collection rate was around 98 percent in 2015 (including arrears).
 The World Bank is financing a $150 million Power Reform and Recovery Project (2014) to support Albania’s power sector reforms, particularly efforts to improve the reliability of the electricity supply and the financial viability of the sector.
-Another challenge is diversifying the sources of energy supply and reducing the sector’s vulnerability to climate change and variations in weather patterns.
+Efficiency improvements in the distribution sector remain a key challenge, as well as diversifying the sources of energy supply and reducing the sector’s vulnerability to climate change and variations in weather patterns.
 Steps have been taken to reduce the country’s vulnerability through the supporting of short-term complementary power imports to maintain the adequate reservoir levels in Drin Cascade, the construction of interconnection line to Kosovo), and other market operation facilities.
 The World Bank Group is also leading a program to strengthen the safety of the dams on the Drin Cascade through the Energy Community of South East Europe Dam Safety Project (2008), together with other development partners.

 More than 335,000 hectares of Albania’s irrigation and drainage system was rehabilitated or upgraded.
 This represents two-thirds of irrigated land.
 Thirty-three dams were rehabilitated.
 More than 100,000 families have benefited from the irrigation schemes.
 The microfinance program provided over 47,000 loans for income-generation activities in 380 villages and 8 districts.
 Support to farmers in production and trade contributed to rural income growth.
 Through a World Bank financed project four wholesale markets built in Korca, Lushnja, Vlora and Shkodra facilitated the marketing of local agriculture products.
 A total of 145 grants were awarded to farmers with an impact on more than 20,000 farmers who were exposed to new technologies.
 Now the challenge is to transform agriculture from subsistence-oriented production into a modern, commercial, and competitive sector, while fostering alternative income opportunities for rural residents exiting the sector.
 The ongoing Water Resources and Irrigation Project (WRIP) aims to strengthen the Government’s capacity to manage water resources at the both national, river basin and local levels, to improve the performance and sustainability of irrigation systems in the Drin-Buna and Semani river basins, and to implement integrated water management policies and river basin management plans.